How to start an online business in Malaysia

 How much money do I need to start an online business?

 This depends on your business model.
-Service businesses can start with just a laptop and software subscriptions (under $1,000), while online retailers typically need $10,000–$20,000 for initial inventory and marketing.
+Service businesses can start with just a laptop and software subscriptions for under RM5,000, while online retailers typically need RM40,000 to RM80,000 for initial inventory and marketing.

 How long does it take to make money from an online business?

 Most online businesses take three to six months to generate their first sales.
-Digital marketing requires experimentation, and you'll need time to find what works for your specific audience.
+Digital marketing requires experimentation, and you will need time to find what works for your specific audience.
+Building a steady income typically takes 12 months or more.

 Should I quit my job to start an online business?

 Most experts recommend keeping your day job while you launch.
-Online business owners are twice as likely to maintain other employment compared to brick-and-mortar business owners, which reduces financial risk during the startup phase.
+Online business owners are twice as likely to maintain other employment compared to bricks-and-mortar business owners.
+This reduces financial risk during the startup phase.
+Test your idea part-time first and transition once revenue is consistent.

 Disclaimer